nish-goel/nish-goel.github.io/_pages/markdown.md

 * ~~Age of Revolutions: Progress and Backlash from 1600 to the Present~~
 * Other Rivers: A Chinese Education
+* Hillbilly Elegy: A Memoir of a Family and Culture in Crisis

 <!--
 ## Locations of key files/directories